S2E/s2e-old/docs/BuildingS2E.rst

    $ make JOBS=4 # Replace 4 with your number of cores
    > Go make some coffee, this will take a lot of time

-By default, the ``make`` command will compile S2E in release mode.
-Resulting binary will be placed in ``$S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu``.
+By default, the ``make`` command compiles S2E in release mode.
+The resulting binary is placed in ``$S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu``.
 To compile in Debug mode, use ``make all-debug JOBS=4``.

-You can also build each component of S2E manually, as described in `Building The S2E Framework Manually <BuildingS2EManually.html>`_.
+You can also build each component of S2E manually, as described in `Building the S2E Framework Manually <BuildingS2EManually.html>`_.

 Updating S2E
 ============

-You could use the same make file to recompile S2E either when changing it yourself or when pulling new versions through the git.
-Note that the makefile won't automatically reconfigure the packages so for deep changes you might need to either start from scratch by issuing ``make clean`` or to force reconfiguration of specific modules by deleting corresponding files from ``stamps`` subdirectory.
+You can use the same make file to recompile S2E either when changing it yourself or when pulling new versions through ``git``.
+Note that the makefile will not automatically reconfigure the packages; for deep changes you might need to either start from scratch by issuing ``make clean`` or to force the reconfiguration of specific modules by deleting  the corresponding files from ``stamps`` subdirectory.

-Re-Building S2E Documentation
+Rebuilding S2E Documentation
 =============================

-S2E documentation is written in `reStructuredText
+The S2E documentation is written in `reStructuredText
 <http://docutils.sourceforge.net/rst.html>`_ format.
 For convenience, we also
 keep generated HTML files in the repository.
-Please never change HTML files manualy and always recompile them (by invoking ``make`` in the docs folder) after changing any RST files.
+Never change HTML files manually and always recompile them (by invoking ``make`` in the docs folder) after changing any ``RST`` files.

 Preparing a Linux VM Image
 ==========================

 To run S2E, you need a QEMU-compatible virtual machine disk image.
 S2E can run any x86 32-bit operating system inside the VM.
-In the following we describe how to install a minimal version of Debian Linux in QEMU::
+In the following, we describe how to install a minimal version of Debian Linux in QEMU::

    $ cd $S2EDIR